rotationalio/rotational.io/content/en/blog/2021-05-19-what-are-protocol-buffers.md

 ```
 ... will generate `conductor_pb2.py`, containing Python code that can be used to write to and read from the schema we defined in `conductor.proto`.

-Protocol buffers are intended to be application language agnostic, and are available in a large number of programming languages, for example, to generate Go code, we'd do:
+Protocol buffers are intended to be application language agnostic and are available in a large number of programming languages.
+For example, to generate Go code, we'd do:

 ```bash
 protoc --go_out=. conductor.proto
 ```
 ... which would generate `conductor.pb.go`.

-##### Using Generated Protobuf Code
+##### 3. Apply Generated Protobuf Code

 Now we can use the generated code inside our application, for instance to serialize and load a previously fitted baseline model to ensure subsequent models are showing improvement: